jbomanson/kak-spec.kak/README.md

 ## Installation of kak-spec and the prelude.kak dependency

-The following alternative steps will install a `kak-spec` executable under `/path/to/prefix/directory/bin`, and man pages under `/path/to/prefix/directory/share/man/man1`.
+The following steps install a `kak-spec` executable under `/path/to/prefix/directory/bin`, and man pages under `/path/to/prefix/directory/share/man/man1`.
 A typical choice for `/path/to/prefix/directory` would be `~/.local`.